I. Result 1 - clock rates:

 ,

-there will be ever greater disparities in time of light received respectively at clocks 1 and 2 for a stationary observer in frame system
+there will be ever greater disparities in time of light received respectively at clocks 1 and 2 for a stationary observer in frame system as shown by

 In other words, in physical reality there is "no simultaneity of clock events" when either great distances or great velocities of clocks are involved relative to a stationary observer!!